Superb Books for Empowering Women

 “Mind Your Business is the ONLY book that teaches you everything you need to know about how to build a successful business from scratch.
 From developing your brand to designing products to identifying your legal and tax needs, this comprehensive guide will take you through every step of the process and help you create a unique and customized roadmap for your business.” – Amazon

-*Best book for women in their 20s and 30s
+*Best business book for women in their 20s and 30s

 “The Big Life is a guide for women in their 20s and 30s who are hungry for a job they love, a supportive network of friends, respect from their bosses, and partners who want all those things for them as badly as they do.” —The New York Times